rust-embedded/discovery/microbit/src/explore.md

 [`rubble`]: https://github.com/jonas-schievink/rubble

 Different applications use different communication protocols.
-User facing applications usually have an USB connector because USB is an ubiquitous protocol in PCs and smartphones.
+User facing applications usually have a USB connector because USB is a ubiquitous protocol in PCs and smartphones.
 Whereas inside cars you'll find plenty of CAN "buses".
 Some digital sensors use SPI, others use I2C and others, SMBUS.